 Located at the tip of the Howe Sound and bordered by the Spit on the west, the Squamish Estuary provides some of the best local unobstructed views of the Stawamus Chief and is home to literally hundreds of species of birds and other habitats.
-Take a walk through the estuary’s salt marshes, mudflats and reeds or, paddle your way through the stream and take in one of our scenic sunsets.
+Take a walk through the estuary’s salt marshes, mudflats and reeds or, bike along the flat trails or paddle your way through the stream and take in one of our scenic sunsets.

 Where the River Meets the Sound.